 Could the US election outcome and hopes of an imminent Covid-19 vaccine keep markets trending upwards?

-- While the battle for the US Senate is still undecided, the likely election outcome of a Democratic president and divided Congress appears favourable for equity markets.
+- While the battle for the US Senate is still undecided, the likely election outcome of a Democratic president and divided Congress appears favorable for equity markets.

-- Markets have been buoyed by recent announcements concerning the efficacy of new Covid-19 vaccines, with those industries that have suffered the most under the virus restrictions proving to be notable beneficiaries of an improving outlook.
+- Markets have been buoyed by this week’s announcement concerning the efficacy of a new Covid-19 vaccine, with those industries that have suffered the most under the virus restrictions proving to be notable beneficiaries of an improving outlook.

-The naming of Joe Biden as US president-elect last month brought to an end the period of election-induced uncertainty, despite a series of legal challenges from the Trump administration.
-One important US election issue that remains for investors, however, is the continuing battle for the Senate.
+The naming of Joe Biden as US president-elect over the weekend brought to an end the period of election-induced uncertainty, albeit with the promise of legal challenges from the Trump administration.
+Perhaps the most important US election issue that remains for investors, however, is the continuing battle for the Senate.
 While the Republican Party is predicted to remain in control of the upper chamber, with the results of four seats still outstanding this is by no means certain.
 In particular, additional ‘run-off’ votes will have to be held for two key Senate races in Georgia in early January as no candidate reached 50% of the vote.

 Assuming the Republicans ultimately prevail in the Senate battle, this will prevent a Democratic ‘clean sweep’, giving the Republicans greater scope to limit the Biden administration.
 This calls into question whether the Democratic administration will be able to implement the policies outlined ahead of the election that formed a ‘Green New Deal’.
 A Republican Senate would also limit the ability of the new administration to implement new business regulation, in particular aggressive new rules for ‘big tech’ firms.